kasparsd/sign-in-with-apple/readme.md

-# Signin with Apple for WordPress
+# Sign In with Apple for WordPress

 A WordPress plugin to configure and enable [Sign In with Apple JS](https://developer.apple.com/documentation/signinwithapplejs).